 Ezetimibe, a sterol absorption inhibitor medicine, is often used because it works in the intestines to help prevent the absorption of both sitosterols and cholesterol into the body.

 Statins, which reduce the amount of cholesterol made by the liver, have no effect on sitosterols but they can lower cholesterol levels if they are raised.

 A healthy diet, low in sitosterols and cholesterol, is recommended to help minimise their absorption into the body.

-Sitosterols that present in food are usually referred to as plant sterols or phytosterols.
+Sitosterols that are present in food are usually referred to as plant sterols or phytosterols.
 They are well known for their cholesterol-lowering effects and are often added to foods to produce special cholesterol-lowering spreads, yogurt drinks and other cholesterol-lowering products.

 Normally only a very small amount (< 5%) of the plant sterols that we eat get into our body but in sitosterolaemia this could be much higher - as high as 15-60%.
 This is because the transporter proteins (or taxis) that normally remove them are not working.

 It is possible that people who have sitosterolaemia, but have not been diagnosed, will take large quantities of plant sterols with a view to lowering their blood cholesterol without knowing that plant sterols are “toxic” for them.
 Foods fortified with plant stanols are not normally a concern.